That leap from Winter to Summer without a hint of Spring!

 Bar and cafe owners fear the law will adversely affect business adding to the drop of 15% in sales since the recession.

 Spain was once famed for its smoke-filled bars, corner cafes and restaurants, but the new law tightens restrictions introduced in 2006 by forbidding smoking in any enclosed public space.
+The vote rejected a Senate amendment to allow casinos to have smoking areas.
+Moves to allow bars to build sealed cubicles for smokers also failed.

 But doctors argue the new legislation will help smokers give up, which correspondents say is vital when 160 Spaniards a day die from smoking-related illnesses, four of them from passive smoking.